ericodle/Open-Danio/README.md

 Testing was performed on Intel and AMD systems running Linux kernel versions 5.14 and 5.15.

-explain the synthetic data scripts, and toss up the output images.
+Scripts used to generate synthetic test data are provided in respective sub-directories.